ibbles/LearningUnrealEngine/Inputs.md

 Select a Component in the Components panel in the Blueprint Editor and scroll the Details panel down to the Events category.
 Click the `+` next to the event you want.
 It is not possible to create these events when multiple Components are selected.

+Movement inputs on a Pawn can either be handled directly and manually, i.e., with `SetActorLocation` and such, or with a Movement Component.
+The Character class comes with an Character Movement Component that handles a bunch of movement related tasks.
+The Movement Component is usually accessed through the Pawn member function families `AddControllerInput` and `AddMovementInput`.

 [[2020-04-11_09:21:04]] [Pawn](./Pawn.md)
 [[2020-12-31_17:03:18]] [C++ inputs](./C++%20inputs.md)